almondes000-maker/ViralContent-Factory/Readme.md

 ```

 > **Note**: For Gmail, you need to generate an [App Password](https://support.google.com/accounts/answer/185833) (not your regular password)

+> **LLM Keys**: You only need ONE API key to start, but having multiple provides better reliability through automatic failover

 ### Step 5: Download Background Videos